Simple Steps to Ending Toddler Bedtime Struggles

 You need to send a clear and firm message that playtime is over and rest time has begun.
 If your child continues to cry—as they no doubt will for at least several nights—return every few minutes just to reassure them that you're still within earshot.
 Or promise your toddler that you'll check on them every five (or seven or 10) minutes until they fall asleep.

 If you do, make sure to keep your promise.
 Your child needs the security of knowing that you're close by and that they can depend on you.
 But they really don't need you to pick them up to receive that reassurance.

-Be a bore: Do the same thing in the same way every time you come back into your child's room.
+Be a bore: Do the same thing, in the same way, every time you come back into your child's room.

 When you leave your toddler's room, try not to maintain total silence to "help" them get to sleep.
 That may actually do your child a disservice, making them hypersensitive to things that go bump in the night.
-More important, if your child hears you cleaning up or walking around in a nearby room, they'll be comforted by knowing exactly where you are as they drift into unconsciousness.
+More importantly, if your child hears you cleaning up or walking around in a nearby room, they'll be comforted by knowing exactly where you are as they drift into unconsciousness.
 (It may help to let your child know where you're going and what you'll be doing when you leave the room.)